 Conventional complete dentures are one type of denture that we will place in the mouth without any teeth or after we remove the last few.
 These are the most common form of dentures that people will wear.
 They consist of two separate rows for the upper and lower teeth.

 Implant-supported dentures attach the dentures to metal posts in the jaw to remain in place.
 These types of dentures will not need removal for cleaning.
 However, not all patients will be able to wear implant supported dentures.
 We will determine the best choice for the patient during an examination.

 Regardless of the type of dentures, there are multiple health benefits to wearing dentures.

-Check out what others are saying about our denture and partial denture services on Yelp: Adjusting to New Dentures Grand Blanc
+Check out what others are saying about our denture and partial denture services on Google: Adjusting to New Dentures Grand Blanc

 Benefits of Dentures

 Dentures can look great and function like regular teeth.
 Patients who receive dentures can continue to eat the foods they know and love.
 However, patients will need to start out with softer foods before shifting to harder and stickier foods.

 The reason for this is that the patient needs time to adjust to using the new dentures.
 However, once the patient has time to adjust to the dentures, the patient will be able to have a fully-functional mouth once again.
 Unlike popular belief, people will not notice that the teeth are false.

 While the patient will need to eat softer foods for the first few weeks after getting dentures, they will be able to eat their favorite foods with time.
 Once the patient adjusts to using and speaking with the dentures, he or she will not feel encumbered by the dentures.